khadijahawa/khadijahawa/README.md

 ## I'm Laila Hawa "Khadija",

-### A full-time junior web developer 👨‍💻 working in a Remote workspace.
+### A full-time Full-stack developer 👨‍💻 working in a Remote workspace.

-- 🌍  i am living in Turkey
+- 🌍  I am living in Berlin

 - 🖥️  See my Linkedin at [https://www.linkedin.com/in/lailahawa/](https://www.linkedin.com/in/lailahawa/)

 - ✉️  You can contact me at [khadijahawa555@gmail.com](mailto:lailahawa.eng@gmail.com)

-- 🌱 I’m currently learning next js & Node.js
+- 🌱 I’m the CTO at NDM Solutions [https://www.linkedin.com/in/lailahawa/](https://www.linkedin.com/in/lailahawa/)

-- 🤝  I'm open to collaborating on creative projects that is needed on daily basis using the web.
+- 🤝  I'm open to collaborating on creative projects that are needed daily using the web.

 <br/>